-There are a limited number of places at partner universities, so do not set your heart on one particular host but look into other options in case your first choice is not available.
-As it may be difficult to spend just one semester abroad due to year-long modules (speak to your PAT about this), you may wish to combine two Erasmus hosts or an exchange abroad in the USA, Japan or the West Indies with an Erasmus placement.
+There are a limited number of places at partner universities, so do not set your heart on one particular host, but look into other options in case your first choice is not available.
+As it may be difficult to spend just one semester abroad due to year-long modules you may wish to combine two Erasmus hosts or an exchange abroad in the USA, Japan or the West Indies with an Erasmus placement.
 If you decide to do this, then the Erasmus semester should be taken in the spring semester.

 Talk to other students who have been to or who are from the country/university you are interested in.
-The International Programmes Office can assist with putting you in touch with these students.
+The Study Abroad Office can assist with putting you in touch with these students.

-Speak to your Erasmus Departmental Co-ordinator (EDC) or Personal Academic Tutor (PAT) about the possibility of participating in the Erasmus exchange programme as part of your degree, especially if you are on a joint degree programme or you only want to go away for one semester.
-The EDC for your subject is listed at the bottom of the University Partners page.
+Speak to your Erasmus Departmental Co-ordinator (EDC) about the possibility of participating in the Erasmus exchange programme as part of your degree, especially if you are on a joint degree programme or you only want to go away for one semester.
+The EDC for your subject is listed at the bottom of the University Partners List tab.
 Between you, you need to evaluate which partner university would best suit your academic requirements.
 As some degrees are accredited (such as LLB Law) it may be difficult for you to go abroad if you are on these courses.

 You must pass all your modules in the semester you make your application and (if applicable) in the semester before you leave for the host university.